-Mary Beth is a writer, producer and director with a passion for story and how we connect to each other through film.
-She has spent the past 20 years working in the Entertainment Industry Her affinity for storytelling has led her to write several feature screenplays, a novel, and produce the feature length documentary film entitled, What the F@#- is Cancer and Why Does Everybody Have it?.
-She has also produced The What?
-Series, a cancer awareness webisode program.
+Mary Elizabeth has spent the past 20 years working in the entertainment industry on a number of films on both the filmmaker side and in studio production at Walt Disney Studios.
+Her affinity for storytelling has led her to write several feature screenplays, a novel, and produce the feature length documentary What the F@#- is Cancer and Why Does Everybody Have It?.

-Dr. Emerson is a psychologist, teacher, writer, producer, executive consultant, and existential enthusiast.
-She unwittingly became a death midwife 17 years ago when a beloved patient’s breast cancer returned and the question of whether to accompany her to the door of death became an expected life-changing choice.
+Harvard-educated clinical psychologist, Dr. Staci Emerson, Ph.D., unwittingly became a death midwife over 17 years ago when a beloved patient’s breast cancer returned and the question of whether to accompany her to the door of death became an unexpected life-changing choice.
 Staci has been helping people and their loved ones process the death experience and live with resilience, exuberance, and love ever since.
-She is passionate about teaching people to mindfully tell their narratives about the important stuff, while letting go of the things that lead us away from our best lives.
 She’s also an outspoken supporter of women’s empowerment, inclusion and fairness.
-When she’s not being a doctor, coach, and mom, Staci is a runner, cyclist, and yogi, a data geek and robotics nerd, and a hack at surfing.